 Pay on time.
 Nothing kills momentum faster than payment delays.

 If you see these signs, raise them immediately.
 Don't wait for the next milestone.
+For a full checklist of what these patterns mean and when they cross into "time to leave," see our guide on signs your software agency isn't delivering.

 Hiring a development company well comes down to: